 FCS football teams are extremely competitive in their own right, with their fair share of five-star and four-star athletes, as well.

 FCS stands for Football Championship Subdivision.
 FCS football teams can give out a maximum of 63 scholarships and can split up their scholarship money however they want.

 Division 1 football teams are characterized by their rigorous schedules, and football is almost full-time job on top of the student-athlete’s academics.
 Student-athletes who play on these teams have to be prepared to put in a lot of work and potentially not see playing time until junior or senior year—or not at all.
 If an athlete has the talent and love of the game, D1 FBS or FCS good be a good fit for you.

 There are 125 Division 1 FCS football teams and 129 FBS football teams.
 FCS, or the Football Championship Subdivision, comprises 14 conferences: the Big Sky, Big South, CAA, Independent, Ivy, MEAC, Missouri Valley, Northeast, Ohio Valley, Patriot, Pioneer, Southern, Southland and SWAC conferences.
 FCS football teams compete in a 24-team playoff for the NCAA Division 1 Football Championship.

 FBS, or the Football Bowl Subdivision, consists of 11 different conferences: the ACC, American, Big 12, Big Ten, C-USA, Independent, MAC, Mountain West, PAC-12, SEC and Sun Belt conferences.
 FBS football teams compete in a four-team tournament culminating in the National Championship Game to determine the national champion.

-In this comprehensive list of Division football teams, families can look for college football teams by state, conference, city and more.
+In this comprehensive list of Division 1 football colleges, families can look for college football teams by state, conference, city and more.
 Use this information to familiarize yourself with the wealth of schools available.